Parimalav1/Fetch-Rewards/README.md

          "timestamp": "2021-02-02T07:15:05.129Z"
        }

-     Response:
+     Response(HTTP 200 OK):

       {
         "id": 14
       }

-● Spend points using the rules above and return a list of { "payer": <string>, "points": <integer> } for each call.
-See examples below for three cases: a) Successful full debit b) Successful partial debit c) Failed  debit due to 0 balance
+### Spend Points
+Spending points can be done using the REST API show below.
+Note the three cases below with an example for each:
+a) Successful full debit
+b) Successful partial debit
+c) Failed  debit due to 0 balance

     HTTP Method: [POST]

     URL: /api/spendPoints

-    Example a) Successful full debit
+    Example a: Successful full debit
       {
           "points": 500
       }